arduino/docs-content/content/hardware/04.pro/shields/portenta-vision-shield/tutorials/speech-recognition-engine/content.md

 ***Warning: each project is bound to a single Arduino board with the declared Serial Number.
 If you would like to use the Arduino Speech Recognition Engine on another Arduino board, you need to create a new project from scratch and assign it to the new Serial Number.***

-To create a new project, first you need to select the desired language for the speech recognition.
+To create a new project first you need to select the desired language for the speech recognition.
 Once is set, click **create**.

 ![Cyberon, New Project](assets/newProject.png)